Lady Gaga: Achievements

-Gaga has won fourteen Grammy Awards, an Academy Award, a Sports Emmy Award, two Golden Globe Awards, a BAFTA Award, twenty two MTV Video Music Awards (including the inaugural Tricon Award), three Brit Awards, and eighteen Guinness World Records.
+Gaga has won sixteen Grammy Awards, an Academy Award, a Sports Emmy Award, two Golden Globe Awards, a BAFTA Award, twenty two MTV Video Music Awards (including the inaugural Tricon Award), three Brit Awards, and eighteen Guinness World Records.
 She has been honored with the inaugural Songwriters Hall of Fame Contemporary Icon Award as a songwriter-artist who has attained an iconic status in pop culture.
 She also received the National Arts Awards' Young Artist Award, honoring individuals who have shown accomplishments and leadership early in their career, and the Grammy Museum Jane Ortner Artist Award, which recognizes artists who have demonstrated passion and dedication to education through the arts.
 The Council of Fashion Designers of America recognized her with the Fashion Icon award.
-In 2019, Gaga became the first woman to win an Academy, BAFTA, Golden Globe, and Grammy Award in one year for her contributions to the A Star Is Born soundtrack.
+In 2019, Gaga became the first person to win an Academy, BAFTA, Golden Globe, and Grammy Award in one year for her contributions to the A Star Is Born soundtrack.
 In 2023, Rolling Stone included her among the 200 Greatest Singers of All Time.

-With estimated sales of 124 million records, Gaga is one of the world's best-selling music artists, and has produced some of the best-selling singles of all time.
-She is the only female artist to have four singles ("Just Dance", "Poker Face", "Bad Romance" and "Shallow") each sell at least 10 million copies globally.
-As of 2025, she has grossed more than $879.6 million in revenue from concert tours and residencies, with attendance of 7.1 million, being the fifth woman to pass the half-billion total as reported to Billboard Boxscore, receiving the Pollstar Award for Pop Touring Artist of the Decade (2010s).
+With estimated sales of 124 million records, Gaga is one of the world's best-selling music artists.
+She is the first female artist to have four singles ("Just Dance", "Poker Face", "Bad Romance" and "Shallow") each sell at least 10 million copies globally.
+As of 2026, she has grossed more than $1.1 billion in revenue from concert tours and residencies, with attendance of 8.4 million, being the sixth woman to pass the billion total as reported to Billboard Boxscore, receiving the Pollstar Award for Pop Touring Artist of the Decade (2010s).
 She is also among the top digital singles artists in the US, with 87.5 million equivalent units certified according to Recording Industry Association of America (RIAA), (Note: As of February 2024, Gaga has had cumulative single certifications of 82.5 million digital downloads and on-demand streaming as a solo artist, and 5 million with Bradley Cooper.) was the first woman to receive the Digital Diamond Award certification from RIAA, one of the few artists with at least three Diamond certified songs ("Bad Romance", "Poker Face" and "Just Dance"), and the first artist to have two songs pass seven million downloads ("Poker Face" and "Just Dance").